 Approving the budget

-The budget creates the framework for program management and overall administrative decisions.
-The annual budget approval process helps curb any tendency for the board to micromanage.
+The annual budget approval process creates the framework for organizational management.
 Securing necessary funding is part of a viable budget.
-Examining financial statements regularly and comparing actual figures to the projected ones allows the board to verify that the general guidelines stay on track.
-The board should question any major variances.
+Examining financial statements regularly and comparing actual figures to the projected ones allows the board to verify that the financial health of the organization remains on track.
+The board should question major variances.

 Overseeing the organization’s legal obligations

-The board verifies that all filing requirements and tax obligations are completed.
-The organization must fill out Form 990 completely and file it on time.
-It must regularly withhold and pay employment taxes.
-To avoid intermediate sanctions, the board must document and justify its executive compensation and any financial transactions.
+The board verifies that all filing requirements and tax obligations are completed, including that the Form 990 is completed and filed on time and employment taxes are withheld and paid.
+To avoid intermediate sanctions, the board is expected to document and justify financial transactions, including executive compensation.